-This month I’m so excited to share an interview with Lisa, the founder of The Card Gallery.
+This month I’m so excited to share an interview with Lisa, the founder of The Card Gallery (This site/resource is no longer available).
 Her business recently celebrated its 10th anniversary and her team is now up to 8!
 Lisa’s interview acts as a wonderful piece of inspiration and advice for makers at every stage of their business.

 Can you take us on the journey of your creative career path so far?

 My career began in the travel industry, a world away from wedding stationery but offered invaluable learning.
 I was fortunate and gained lots of experience working for large organisations in all different areas of business including marketing, product buying, commercial, customer services and operations.
 I completed a Masters of Business Administration along the way and so built up lots of transferable skills and knowledge.
 I’d always enjoyed crafting but had never realised that I could turn it into a business.
 When my husband and I were planning our wedding, I found the wedding stationery aspect to be very expensive and it wasn’t exactly what I had wanted in terms of design – the idea of a card based business was born and the rest as they say is history.
 I formed The Card Gallery in 2004, initially doing everything from meeting with customers, designing the wedding stationery, to making it, answering all queries and delivering it – there’s now a team of 8 of us and 2 websites, www.thecardgallery.co.uk (This site/resource is no longer available) which offers stationery for all occasions and www.treeofhearts.co.uk which specialises purely in wedding stationery.

 What has been the biggest challenge you’ve overcome so far in your business?